-The Association of Student Counselors (ASC) is a student-led organization open to all SMU Masters of Counseling Students upon entrance to the program.
+The Association of Student Counselors (ASC) is a student-led organization open to all SMU Master of Science in Counseling Students upon entrance to the program.
 Services include mentoring to newer students in the program, workshops throughout the year focused on multiple facets of the counseling field, community service opportunities, newsletters highlighting members and important dates, and student networking and social events.